Irreducibility and ergodicity of SPDEs driven by pure jump noise: Applications I: irreducibility

-In this section, we provide applications of our main results to SDEs and SPDEs including many interesting physical models.
+In this section, we provide applications of our main results to various SDEs and SPDEs.
 Since Assumptions \ref{ass2} and \ref{ass3} are basically independent of each other, this section is divided into three parts: Subsection 4.1 presents examples of the additive driving noises satisfying Assumption \ref{assv} (the corresponding Assumption \ref{ass3} in the case of the additive noise).
 Subsection 4.2 gives examples of multiplicative driving noises satisfying Assumption \ref{ass3}.
 Subsections 4.3-4.6 are to provide examples of physical models satisfying Assumption \ref{ass2}.
 Combination of Subsections 4.1-4.6. produces plenty of examples for the irreducibility of SDEs and SPDEs driven by pure jump L\'evy noise, including many interesting physical models.